 - Detectors that outpace available computing, storage, and networking capabilities.

 - File formats, workflows, and analysis with efficiencies that drop as data and data rates increase.

-- Needs for more efficient or fully new algorithms and mathematical methods.
+- Needs for more efficient or entirely new algorithms and mathematical methods.

 - Predicting time to solution for data analysis to improve workflow efficiency.

 - What are yours?
 Use the form below if you would like to provide input or start a discussion about inter-facility science.